Home

 & Marketing Academic

-About | Social Links | Current Projects | Publications | Talks | Other Media & Writings
+About | Social Links | Selected Projects | Publications | Talks | Other Media & Writings

 ABOUT PAO

-I am Assistant Professor of Marketing at Radboud University, the Netherlands.
+I am an Assistant Professor of Marketing at Radboud University, the Netherlands.
 I received my PhD in Marketing from The University of Melbourne, Australia in 2020.
 My PhD dissertation, “The Storied (Not) Relationships of Tech-Products: Consumer Experiences of Technology Adoption” was awarded the Australian & New Zealand Marketing Academy (ANZMAC) 2020 Layton Dissertation of the Year Award.

 (back to top)

-CURRENT PROJECTS
+SELECTED PROJECTS

 Older Consumer Experiences with Everyday Technology Products